Head football coach Drayton out at Temple University

 “I would like to extend my appreciation to Coach Drayton for his commitment to Temple University, our student-athletes and the football program over the past three years.
 Under his direction, our student-athletes have excelled in the classroom, been outstanding members of the community and Coach Drayton has represented the University with a tremendous amount of integrity and class.
 I wish him and his family well in their future endeavors," said Temple's director of athletics, Arthur Johnson in a statement on Drayton's departure.
 “With the changing landscape of college football and the playoff format, the opportunity for Temple football has never been greater.
 Our expectation is to compete for American Athletic Conference titles, appear in bowl games consistently, and build a program that our fans, alumni, and students can be proud of in the classroom and on the field.
 I am confident that our fans will rally around our student-athletes and support them as they always have.”

-In a statement on the move, Drayton said that he appreciated the opportunity to be a park of Temple's football program over the last three seasons.
+In a statement on the move, Drayton said that he appreciated the opportunity to be a part of Temple's football program over the last three seasons.

 Local